Updated on July 10th, 2025 by Felix Martinez

 Tootsie Roll traces its roots back to 1896 when Leo Hirschfield began selling candy made from a family recipe in his shop in Brooklyn.
 He then went to work for The Stern & Saalberg Company, which later became The Sweets Company of America and eventually morphed into the enterprise we know today.

-The company’s history of innovation in candy products began with Hirschfield’s inventive mind creating various patents surrounding the way candies are made and, indeed, the very texture of the company’s signature Tootsie Roll.
-That spirit of innovation was key to Tootsie Roll’s beginning and subsequent growth, something that was helped along by two world wars.
+The company’s history of innovation in candy products began with Hirschfield’s inventive mind, which led to various patents surrounding the manufacturing process and, indeed, the texture of the company’s signature Tootsie Roll.
+That spirit of innovation was key to Tootsie Roll’s beginning and subsequent growth, a factor that was significantly aided by two world wars.

-Tootsie Roll saw tremendous growth and mainstream adoption of its candies during World War 1 and World War 2 as Tootsie Rolls were added to military rations, owed to their very tough texture that could remain firm anywhere soldiers could go.
+Tootsie Roll experienced tremendous growth and mainstream adoption of its candies during World War I and World War II, as Tootsie Rolls were added to military rations due to their very tough texture, which could remain firm in any environment soldiers encountered.

 While WWI and WW2 were horrible events in human history, they helped make Tootsie Roll what it is today.
-To its credit, the company seized the opportunity to supply its treats to the US military, and that relationship continues today.
+To its credit, the company seized the opportunity to supply its treats to the US military, and that relationship continues to this day.

-Tootsie Roll’s market capitalization is $2.2 billion, and the company produces about $769 million in annual revenue.
+Tootsie Roll’s market capitalization is $2.9 billion, and the company produced about $723 million in annual revenue in 2024.

 The vast majority of sales are made in the US, but the company also sells its products in Canada and Mexico.
 Tootsie Roll sells its products through a network of ~4,000 customers, including wholesalers, discount chains, dollar stores, supermarkets, the US military, and others.
 It also sells its products directly to consumers through its website.